openeuler-mirror/docs/docs/en/docs/ApplicationDev/preparations-for-development-environment.md

     gpgkey=file:///mnt/RPM-GPG-KEY-openEuler
 	```

-## Installing the Software Package
+## Installing the Software Packages

-Install the software required for development.
 The software required varies in different development environments.
 However, the installation methods are the same.
 This section describes how to install common software packages (such as JDK and rpm-build).
 Some development software, such as GCC and GNU make, is provided by the openEuler OS by default.

 ### Installing the JDK Software Package